Crazy Random Shit in Warsaw with Jonny Blair

 The last 2 stops of this random day are right next to each other.
 They are just small, nondescript ‘parks which aren’t even Skwer (square) at all.

-Skwer Nelsona Mandeli sign
+Skwer Nelsona Mandeli in Poland

-9. Skwer Martina Luthera Kinga:
+10. Skwer Martina Luthera Kinga

-Skwer Martina Luthera Kinga sing in warsaw
+Skwer Martina Luthera Kinga in Poland

 Did you get the meaning of the word ‘random’?
 We drank hot chocolate at cafe belonging to the most famous chocolate producer in Poland, then we toured a soviet housing estate, then the stadium of the most successful football club in Poland.
 A British telephone box, a canal, a couple of squares that weren’t squares and a street with no houses named after the late Freddie Mercury.

-Then we headed to meet Jonny's friend for a few beers (I was continuing my no-beer challenge so I just drank tonic water and a 0%).
+Then we headed to meet Jonny’s friend for a few beers (I was continuing my no-beer challenge, so I just drank tonic water and a 0%).